PAL Robotics Demonstrates the Perfect Synergy Between Robotics and 3D Printing

-Their journey with 3D printing started with technologies like laser sintering and stereolithography.
-Following the market advancements, the PAL Robotics team also adopted a wider range of technologies, like Vacuum Casting and Multi Jet Fusion, that produce the finished look and extra functionalities.
+Their journey with 3D printing started with technologies like selective laser sintering and stereolithography.
+Following the market advancements, the PAL Robotics team also adopted a wider range of technologies, like vacuum casting and Multi Jet Fusion, that produce the finished look and extra functionalities.
 This way they incorporated 3D printing in the entire production cycle, from prototyping to end-use parts.

 Ready to shape the future together